Please find here essential information that will help you navigate your way through the exciting world of languages at Northwestern University.

 3. PLACEMENT INFORMATION

 Students with prior knowledge of a language who have not taken the College Entrance Examination Board Advanced Placement Examination (AP Exam) and would like to continue their language studies, will have to take a language placement exam to determine appropriate placement.
 Departments teaching this subjects use the results of these exams to help plan an appropriate academic program.
-If you have taken the AP Exam, please consult this AP/IB Credit Recognition Table on the Weinberg College of Arts and Sciences webpages or our brochure to find out where this places you in our language programs.
+If you have taken the AP Exam, please consult this Standard Ways to Fulfill the Language Requirement table on the Weinberg College of Arts and Sciences website or our brochure to find out where this places you in our language programs.

-- Placement exams for the following 11 languages are available online: Arabic, Chinese, French, German, Italian, Japanese, Korean, Latin, Russian, Spanish, and Swahili.
+- Placement exams for the following languages are available online: Arabic, Chinese, French, German, Italian, Korean (Korean exam available only September 1-13, 2019), Latin, Polish, Russian, Spanish, and Swahili.

-- You are required to take the placement exams before you arrive on campus except for Russian and Japanese, which are available only during New Student Week and by appointment.
+- You are required to take the placement exams before you arrive on campus except for Russian and Japanese, which are available only during Wildcat Welcome and by appointment.

 - For information on placement exams in Czech, Ancient Greek, Hebrew, Hindi-Urdu, Persian (Farsi), Polish, Portuguese or Turkish, contact the respective language placement coordinators.
 Please consult individual departments or the language placement page under new student orientation or the brochure Everything You Need to Know about Learning Languages at Northwestern.

-- As a rule, online placement exams should be taken as early as possible; however, incoming first-year students should not attempt to take an online language placement exams until a supported test date (for August or September prior to the fall quarter) is announced on the New Student Week web page, which is posted during the summer.
+- As a rule, online placement exams should be taken as early as possible; however, incoming first-year students should not attempt to take an online language placement exams until a supported test date is announced on the Wildcat Welcome webpage, which is posted during the summer.

 How to Take the Test Online